seanpm2001/SeansLifeArchive_Images_AdCom_Y2025/2025/06_June/21/README.md

 - I didn't do any other upgrades this week. - 2025, Saturday, May 17th
 - I didn't do any card upgrades this week, as I am waiting for a quest related to spending science or upgrading cards to come up first. - 2025, Saturday, May 24th to 2025, Saturday, May 31st
 - My session was skipped today. - 2025, Saturday, June 7th
+- I didn't do any card upgrades this week, as I am waiting for a quest related to spending science or upgrading cards to come up first. - 2025, Saturday, June 14th

 </details>

-- I didn't do any card upgrades this week, as I am waiting for a quest related to spending science or upgrading cards to come up first. - 2025, Saturday, June 14th
+- My session was skipped today. - 2025, Saturday, June 21st

 ***